oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/3-enhance-home-page.md

 ## Introduction

 During this lab, you'll refine the faceted search page and its card section.
-Additionally, you'll discover how to integrate a Global search page item into the faceted search page for book searches.
+Additionally, you'll create a search bar at the top of the books section within the faceted search page for book searches.
 You'll also gain expertise in enabling sorting functionality on the search page.
-Lastly, you'll explore creating a hyperlink that redirects users to an Amazon page.
+Finally, you'll create a Book Details Page to display detailed information about the selected book.

 Estimated Time: 15 minutes